rayennh/articles/Lambda@Edge/Article.md

 };
 ```

 This setup would require to redeploy the Lambda@Edge function for each new release.
 This is fastidious as propagation delay is not instantaneous within CloudFront.
 We can remove the need to redeploy the function by leveraging Parameter Store from AWS Systems Manager to know which release to target.
-We can also add cache to store the release value for two reasons :
+We can also add cache to store the release value for two reasons:

 - to minimize latency caused by calls to SSM
 - to stay within the transaction-per-second limits imposed by SSM.